romanwixinger/profiles-rest-api/README.md

 # Profiles REST API

 Code for the first Nasci learning tool backend based on the Profiles REST API course code.
+A deployed instance of the REST API is running on [AWS](http://ec2-18-217-207-137.us-east-2.compute.amazonaws.com/api/).

 ## REST-API documentation